sverrirs/jekyll-paginate-v2/README-GENERATOR.md

   # Optional, the default file extension for generated pages (e.g html, json, xml).
   # Internally this is set to html by default
   extension: html

+  # Optional, the default name of the index file for generated pages (e.g. 'index.html')
+  # Without file extension
+  indexpage: 'index'

 ############################################################
 ```